End-to-end-provenance/RDataTracker/README.md

 Windows does not work correctly.
 A workaround was devised to create our own timestamps in such cases.

 **Return nodes in recursive functions**.
-Return nodes may link to the wrong function node within recursive functions.
+If the recursive function does not explicitly call ddg.function, values recorded with ddg.return.value will not get linked in correctly.

 **S3 objects and reference classes**.
 RDataTracker has not been tested with S3 objects or reference classes.